Willie Mataka: Background

 Mataka played junior football with the East Campbelltown Eagles.

 Playing career

-Mataka joined the Sydney Roosters in 2011, and made 2 appearances that year.
+Mataka made his first grade debut for the Wests Tigers against South Sydney in round 10 of the 2009 NRL season at the Sydney Cricket Ground.
+Wests would lose the match 23–22.
+Mataka joined the Sydney Roosters in 2011, and made two appearances that year.
 Mataka joined the Parramatta Eels in 2012, but failed to make a first grade appearance.
 Mataka joined the St. George Illawarra Dragons in 2014, but failed to make a first Grade appearance.

-In 2015, he joined the Mount Pritchard Mounties.
+In 2015, he joined the Mount Pritchard Mounties where he played until 2019 making a total of 37 appearances.